Testing for pregnancy. Keeping mom and baby......

 Blessings wants to help you and your team be successful on your upcoming mission trips!
 We have found that a number of books can give you a great deal of information to ensure that you are well prepared.

-To order any of the books listed here, please register, download, and complete the B.I. standard order form.
+To order, please register as a customer, and then you can place an order through our downloadable forms or through myBlessings.
 Or, if you would like to order the book without making a pharmaceutical order, you can contact our staff directly at firstname.lastname@example.org or via phone.

 Karen Bean, RN